 Planning to spend 3 days in Mexico City and wondering what to do, see, and eat?
 Well, keep reading!

 Mexico City is definitely a city that surprised me.
 If I were to be completely honest, I hadn’t even considered going to Mexico City until recently – my perception of the city, like many others, was that it was dirty, crowded, and dangerous.
-But when I kept hearing that it was the new “hip” place to go, I was intrigued – and when I came across a cheap flight, I pulled the trigger.
+But when I kept hearing that it was the new “hip” place to go, I was intrigued – and when I came across a cheap flight, I pulled the trigger and spent 3 days in Mexico City.

 3 Days in Mexico City: When to Go